maxwolf621/SpringNote/Hibernate/OneToMany.md

 - Unidirectional: A Person can directly reference Skills via its Set
 - Bidirectional: A Skill has a Set of Person(s) which relate to it.

 In a One-To-Many relationship, one object is the "parent" and one is the "child".
 The parent controls the existence of the child.

-In a Many-To-Many, the existence of either type is dependent on something outside the both of them (in the larger application context).
+In a Many-To-Many, the existence of either type is dependent on something outside the both of them
+(in the larger application context).

 Many-To-Many Bidirectional relationship does not need to be symmetric!
 - That is, a bunch of People could point to a skill, but the skill need not relate back to just those people.
-Typically it would, but such symmetry is not a requirement.
-Take love
+  > Typically it would, but such symmetry is not a requirement.

 ## Attribute